ex-man/GeneralInsurance_Class/Lessons/Lesson1x/Support/02_About _Git_and_Github.md

 ### Will we use Git?
 Yes and no. The usage of Git is integrated in the GitHub itself.
 So you will be able to use some of the basic features of Git directly from GitHub web user interface.

 On the other hand, the usage of Git from your local machine will not be required.
-This part will be left as an option nfor you to use with a simple tutorial provided at the end of this lesson.
+This part will be left as an option for you to use with a simple tutorial provided at the end of this lesson.

+### Setting up an account
+To create a new account, go to the GitHub signup page and follow the instructions.
+Note that your GitHub account name will be visible to all participants of the course and we will use it for direct communication with you throughout the class.